 Is Bethesda an orphanage?

-No. The students who attend Bethesda Academy, including those who reside on campus, come from families who play an active part in their upbringing.
+No. The students who attend Bethesda Academy, including those who board on campus, come from actively involved families.
 Approximately half of Bethesda’s students participate in our Boarding program.
-Students whose families live withing about a 100 mile radius are 5-day boarders, arriving on campus Sunday evening and going home to their families on Friday, after their school activities.
-While Bethesda was originally founded as an orphanage in 1740, its mission and focus have evolved over the years to include boarding and day students from a variety of family settings.
+Students whose families live within about a 100 mile radius are 5-day boarders, arriving on campus Sunday evening and going home on Friday afters school.
+While Bethesda was originally founded as an orphanage in 1740, its mission and focus have evolved over the years and is now a boarding and day school for a variety of families.

 How many Bethesda alumni are there?

 More than 12,000 boys have been a part of Bethesda’s legacy since its founding in 1740.
 A Bethesda boy has fought in every war ever fought by this country.
 Bethesda alumni have gone on to make significant contributions in a number of fields including business, medicine and professional sports.
 Eighty-five percent of Bethesda’s endowment, came from men who spent time at Bethesda during their formative years.
 The endowment is a large component of Bethesda Academy’s uncommonly generous financial aid program.